pgigis/sigcomm2024-penny/README.md

 ```

 ##### Install Python Dependencies
 To install the required Python dependencies, we recommend setting up a virtual environment.
+After that, run:
 ```bash
 pip3 install -r requirements.txt
 ```